jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9a-physiocrats.md

 In the plan of the French philosophers, the industry of the towns was as under-valued.

-5 The French philosophers divided people who contribute to the national annual produce, into three classes=
+{{< s v="5" >}} The French philosophers divided people who contribute to the national annual produce, into 3 classes:

 1. The proprietors of land
 2. The cultivators, farmers, and country labourers